Skip to main content

 Explore spring gardens

 It’s certainly the right time of year.
-With our cherry blossoms in full bloom tulip season right around the corner, you’ll have lots of opportunity this Easter weekend to check out Victoria’s extensive gardens.
+With our cherry blossoms in full bloom and tulip season right around the corner, you’ll have lots of opportunity this Easter weekend to check out Victoria’s extensive gardens.

 A display of chocolates at Rogers' Chocolates, a chocolatier and National Historic Site of Canada, in Victoria, BC